areologist/loop-exp/readme.md

 *   Add additional test entities
 *   Add a simple "player"
-*   Create the multi engine with WebWorker updates
+*   Create the multi engine with Web Worker updates
 *   Write some test scenarios
 *   Instrument the code